dderevjanik/augustus/res/manual/README_map_editor_scenario_events.md

 ### Savings
 + type = savings
 + min = The minimum amount to adjust savings by.
 Allowed values: -10000000 to 10000000.
 (Negative values remove savings.)
 + max = The maximum amount to adjust savings by.
 Allowed values: -10000000 to 10000000.
-Must be larger than 'min'.
+Must be larger than or equal to 'min'.

 ### Send standard message